manan883/ArrayBagProject/README.txt

 Manan Patel - Responsible for everything in the "master" branch

 Implementations of Extra Features:
-- Extra implementation of hashmaps
+- Extra implementation of hashmaps (master branch)
-- Extra implementation of a java GUI
+- Extra implementation of a java GUI (master branch)
-- Extra implementation of JUnit test framework
+- Extra implementation of JUnit test framework (Revised_Project_1 branch)

 Video Demo Link: